 CMS for media companies has evolved significantly.
-In this post we’re going to explore the top CMS and digital trends that will dominate in 2018.
+In this post we’re going to explore the top media and newspaper CMS trends that will dominate in 2018.

 For years, news media has been evolving and endeavoring to keep up in an increasingly digital world.
 This evolution has extended far beyond the move from print to digital channels as media companies work to compete with Google and Facebook for web traffic and advertising dollars.
 In 2018, we’ll see more innovative and forward-thinking digital media trends than in years past.

 1. Invest in a CMS that enables easy multi-channel publishing:

 News media reporters and editors work in overdrive to publish content as quickly and to as many channels as possible.
 This means news teams need publishing platforms that enable them to publish channel-optimized content once to multiple devices.
 In 2018, we predict media companies that have not re-platformed will invest in new, more modern publishing platforms and news content management systems that make multi-channel publishing easier.